User guideRisk managementConducting risk assessments

 Risk analysis

-Each risk is analyzed using likelihood and severity assessments.
-VerifyWise automatically calculates the overall risk level based on these inputs.
+Each risk gets analyzed using likelihood and severity.
+VerifyWise calculates the overall risk level automatically from these inputs.

 Likelihood assessment